Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 All links were manually tested, and all of them open in a new tab using `target:"_blank"` and `rel="noopener"` attribute.
 The whole website is responsive using a different types of devices.
+To test this, besides asking my friends and family to be my first potential client and check everything,  I used devtools (righ click on the page, then Inspect), and [AmIResponsive](http://ami.responsivedesign.is/#).

 ### Fixed issues